wp-plugins/easy-social-buttons/readme.txt

 7. Designed in strict accordance with the requirements of trademark owners to third parties upstream developer.
 100% of the color of these brands.
 Note: Be sure to enter the URL for each social site by starting with 'http://' or 'https://' (Example: http://www.facebook.com/beauty) in order to make the social icons properly link to your social profile.

+== Screenshots ==

+1. Example display on the plug-in site.
+2. Display example plugin in the administrative control panel.
+3. Adaptive design allows the use of plug-in sites with the technology «Responsive Web Design».
+4. Using technology svg, it allows the display icons is perfect on any device screen and browser.
+5. 100% design and colors of the brand owners.

 == Changelog ==

 = 1.2 =